 Our lively ladies are busy laying farm fresh eggs year round.
 These happy hens spend their days free-ranging on the farmstead.
 We also provide them with organic feed and organic grain from South Dakota farmers.
 In the winter, they are treated to sprouted organic grain from South Dakota.
-More than a dozen varieties of chickens call Yak Ridge home.
-They produce delicious and healthy eggs in a variety of sized and in a rainbow colors, ranging from white, to brown, blue, green, and rose.
+Nearly twenty varieties of chickens call Yak Ridge home.
+They produce delicious and healthy eggs in a variety of sizes and in a rainbow colors, ranging from white, to brown, blue, green, and rose.
 They also contirbute to the health of the farmstead but eating insect pests and providing nurishing manure for our plants.

 What’s the buzz?

 Our honey bees are beneficial for so many reasons.
 They produce the most delicious floral honey from wildflowers growing on our property and on the thousands of acres on the adjacent Black Hills National Forest.
 We are dedicated to being good stewards of the land and Mother Nature’s creatures.
 In return, our bees produce hundreds of pounds of natural honey each year for us to enjoy and share.
 They also serve to pollinate local trees and shrubs generating increased fruit for birds and other wildlife.
-Guests will likely see our bees buzzing about but you can learn more about bees and honey production through a schedule farmstead tour.
+Guests will likely see our bees buzzing about and can learn more about bees and honey production by scheduling a farm tour.